Marketing

 • Thought-leadership white papers.
 You can outline how innovative civil engineering can solve novel or particularly problematic challenges that others struggle to address.

-• Locally-focused content.
+• Locally focused content.
 This shows that you’re not only familiar with the local area but also personally committed to engineering solutions that create a safe enjoyable environment for your friends, family, and community.
-This is also why UX is important for SEO: Searchers will likely include the city or town name when looking for a solution.
+This is also why user experience content is important for local SEO: Searchers will likely include the city or town name when looking for a solution.

 • Content that emphasizes unique elements of your engineering solution or customer service.
 This is tricky because everyone is going to say, “We meet the needs of customers.”
 To differentiate yourself, you want to thoroughly research precisely how your competition does this and what you do that’s different—then talk about it.